-During a meeting of Malta International Airport plc’s Board of Directors held on 24 February 2021, the Company approved its financial statements for the year ended 31 December 2020 and announced the date of its 29th Annual General Meeting.
+During a meeting held on Tuesday 22 February 2022, Malta International Airport plc’s Board of Directors approved the Group’s financials for the year ended 31 December 2021.

-The full approved financial statements can be accessed at this link.
+The Group’s full approved financial statements may be viewed here.

-The Board of Directors also announced that the Company’s 29th Annual General Meeting will be held on Wednesday 5 May 2021.
-Shareholders on the register of members at the Central Securities Depository at close of business on Monday 5 April 2021 shall be eligible to receive notice, attend and vote at the next annual general meeting.
+The Board of Directors also announced that the Company’s 30th Annual General Meeting will be held on Wednesday 11 May 2022.
+The Company is currently monitoring developments in relation to rules governing gatherings and events, and will be communicating more details about the Annual General Meeting in due course.
+Shareholders on the register of members at the Central Securities Depository at close of business on Monday 11 April 2022 will be eligible to receive notice of, attend and vote at the next Annual General Meeting.